-The Company has a management services agreement with a director of the Company requiring payments of \$5,000 per month.
+The Company has a management services agreement with a director and an officer of the Company requiring payments of \$5,000 per month.

 The Company has an agreement with directors of Hot Spring Mining requiring payments of \$4,000 per month in consulting fees expiring April 30, 2019.